• Skip to primary navigation

 What's refreshing and can fill your day with beauty (and hydration)?
 Lilac flavored water!
 Did you know that lilacs are edible flowers?
 If you were to eat a bloom right off the stem, you'd probably find it actually has a sharp, bitter flavor that doesn't taste a whole lot like the lovely scent of lilacs.
 They're best used to infuse.
 Water infused with lilacs tastes just like that beautiful lilac scent - how delicious is that?!
 Yes, you can literally drink up a bouquet of spring flowers.
 Don't miss out on this amazing flavor experience any longer!
 Plus, this is water that is so beautiful it can be a centerpiece for your next spring gathering.

-Starting my day by adding a sprig of herb or piece of fruit to my water has changed my life.
+Starting the day by adding a sprig of herb or piece of fruit to my water has changed my life.
 I now drink about 75-100 ounces of filtered, infused water each day.
 Before starting this habit?
 0-16.
 The rest, canned seltzer water.
 This feels so much better!
 I do encourage a good, strong water filter - it makes such a difference in flavor while filtering out things that shouldn't be there.

 Lilacs flowering on the bush